-- Understand what constitutes academic honesty and an authentic piece of academic work for submission. - Understand what constitutes malpractice, particularly plagiarism and collusion. - Receive guidance on the skills of academic writing and acknowledging sources from teachers (or a specially designated department in the school). - Know and understand the consequences/penalties when malpractice occurs.

-- Ensure that work submitted for assessment is authentic by acknowledging the sources of information appropriately. - Comply with all internal school deadlines: this is for their own benefit and may allow time for revising work that is of doubtful authorship before the submission of the final version to the examining body. - Acknowledge all ideas and works regardless of their form and pattern.
-In that regard, all forms of artwork films, dance, music, theatre arts must be duly cited and referenced. - Uphold Intellectual Property rules and regulations.
+- Understand what constitutes academic integrity and authentic work for submission. - Understand what constitutes malpractice, particularly plagiarism and collusion. - Receive guidance on the skills of academic writing and acknowledging sources from teachers (or a specially designated department in the school). - Know and understand the consequences/penalties when malpractice occurs. - Ensure that work submitted for assessment is authentic by acknowledging the sources of information appropriately. - Comply with all internal school deadlines: this is for their own benefit and may allow time for revising work that is of doubtful authorship before the submission of the final version to the examining body. - Acknowledge all ideas and works regardless of their form and pattern.
+In that regard, all forms of artwork films, dance, music, and theatre arts must be duly cited and referenced. - Uphold intellectual property rules and regulations.